chadgeary/cloudblock/README.md

 # Overview
 End-to-end DNS encryption with DNS-based ad-blocking, built in the cloud automatically using Terraform with Ansible.
-Available for Azure, AWS, GCP, OCI, or as a standalone installation.
+Choose your cloud provider or a standalone installation.

 Combines wireguard (DNS VPN), pihole (adblock), and cloudflared (DNS over HTTPS) docker containers, as visualized: